Martin Selig: Career

+2020s defaults and receiverships

 The COVID-19 pandemic's negative impact on Seattle's office space market led to major financial troubles for Martin Selig Real Estate.
-On March 20, 2024, a loan of $239 million, backed by seven of Selig's office buildings in downtown Seattle, was flagged for "imminent maturity default", suggesting that the borrowers are not expected to be able to repay the loan in full.
+On March 20, 2024, a loan of $239 million, backed by seven of Selig's office buildings in downtown Seattle, was flagged for "imminent maturity default", suggesting that the borrowers were not expected to be able to repay the loan in full.
 The loan was transferred to a special servicer.
 As of April 20, 2024, Selig's businesses had at least $8 million in delinquent bills, including $3.4 million in delinquent property tax payments.
 Selig defaulted on another loan, of $240 million, according to documents filed on November 15, 2024.
 In December 2024, Martin Selig Real Estate told lenders that it would not be able to repay a different $379 million loan that would be due in April 2025, bringing the company's total delinquent or defaulted loans to over $800 million, associated with 18 office buildings.

 Martin Selig Real Estate experienced continuing financial troubles in 2025.
 In February, seven of Selig's parking lots went into receivership, in response to a petition by Goldman Sachs Bank, which had lent Selig $50 million against the parking lots.
 One of the lots later sold to Urban Visions and Diamond Parking for less than one-third of what Selig had paid for it a decade earlier.
 On March 31, Martin Selig Real Estate laid off 86 employees, of a workforce estimated to be below 200 people, effective the following day.
 Jordan Selig, Martin's daughter and the heir apparent to the 87-year-old founder, resigned from Martin Selig Real Estate on April 8.
 In April, the company finalized a deal to hand over 400 Westlake and the Federal Reserve Building, two of its largely vacant office buildings, to its lender, Acore Capital.
 Selig lost the Modern in May 2025, and nine other buildings in June, due to his company’s inability to pay loans associated with them.
 In August 2025, seven of Selig's buildings, including the Fifth & Jackson building, were sold to CW Capital for $120 million; they had been backing $239 million in commercial mortgage-backed securities.

+According to an order filed on April 10, 2026, Selig handed over three more properties to court-appointed receivers.
+A vacant single-story lab/office building at 401 Queen Anne Ave N, a neighboring three-story, 20-unit apartment building, and a two-story office building at 423 3rd Ave W were backing a $17.3 million loan by HomeStreet Bank, which had since become part of Mechanics Bank, who had filed a petition in February 2026 to have the court appoint a receiver.

+Martin Selig Real Estate's chief financial officer, Benjamin Freeburg, left the firm to become CFO of Clise Properties in September 2026.
+As of September 9, 2026, MSRE's web site lists four employees, including Selig and not including Freeburg.